NBA 2K16

-NBA 2K16 is a 2015 basketball simulation video game developed by Visual Concepts and published by 2K Sports.
-It is the 17th installment in the NBA 2K franchise and the successor to NBA 2K15.
-It was released on September 29, 2015 for Microsoft Windows, Xbox One, Xbox 360, PlayStation 4, and PlayStation 3.
+NBA 2K16 is a 2015 basketball video game developed by Visual Concepts and published by 2K.
+It is the 17th installment in the NBA 2K franchise and the successor to NBA 2K15, while also being the predecessor of NBA 2K17.
+It was released on September 29, 2015, for Microsoft Windows, Xbox One, Xbox 360, PlayStation 4, and PlayStation 3.
 A mobile version for Android and iOS was released on October 14, 2015.
 There are three different covers for the main game, one featuring Anthony Davis of the New Orleans Pelicans, another featuring Stephen Curry of the Golden State Warriors, and the last featuring James Harden of the Houston Rockets.
 A special edition version of the game was also released; it features Michael Jordan on the cover.

 NBA 2K16 simulates the experience of the National Basketball Association.
 Players play NBA games with real or created players and teams in various game modes, such as MyCareer, MyTeam, and standard games.
 Players may play regular season NBA games, playoff games, Summer League games, and others.
 Apart from the NBA, EuroLeague teams are also featured, thus simulating the EuroLeague.
 Players may create their own player and take them through a basketball career with the central goal of being the greatest basketball player of all time.
 The game offers many customization options for the player; the player may customize the physical appearance, attributes, and skill set of any player.
 Players may also create, build, and customize their own teams.
 The soundtrack was curated by DJ Premier, DJ Mustard, and DJ Khaled.
 It consists of 50 different songs.